 The 1.2 km long Ile de la Cité in popular literature is considered to be the cradle of Paris.
 The true beginning of Paris might have started somewhere else nearby – but this island in the Seine also was inhabited early, sometimes around 50 BC.

 It is possible that an important Roman temple was built on the island in the site of Notre Dame.

-In the 4th century in this site was founded the cathedral of Paris – Saint-Étienne.
-It was rebuilt in the 6th century, when an enormous, 70 m long cathedral was built.
+In the 4th century in this site was built the cathedral of Paris – Saint-Étienne.
+It was rebuilt in the 6th century when an enormous, 70 m long cathedral was built.
 This beautiful structure incorporated exquisite mosaics.

 Construction of Notre Dame de Paris

 There are some doubts whether the old cathedral was THAT bad – it seems that the assessment of its state was presenting the things worse than it was in reality.
 But who can tell it now?
 One was clear though – Paris was growing very quickly and the previous cathedral was becoming too small.

 In 1160 the newly appointed Bishop of Paris Maurice de Sully ordered to demolish the old cathedral to clear a space for a new, better one.

 Back in those times Paris consisted mainly of smaller wooden buildings.
 Such houses covered also Ile de la Cité and several were demolished to make way for a new road to supply the construction materials.

 Construction of the church was started in 1163 with a ceremonial, which was attended by Pope Alexander III.